Importing users with Excel or CSV

 - File Upload

-If you have less than 20 users, it's easiest if you simply invite them manually using the Add Users window.
+You can add people manually through the Add Users menu.
 We can also pull data from any other system that can expose user data via an API in the same format described below, and we can in load users from Google Apps.
 For most companies though, the Excel upload is probably the easiest way.

 Note: You must have Tech Admin privileges in order to use this feature.

 First you need to create the file, following our guideline below.
 Then, you will drag & drop it onto our special user-import admin screen.
 But first, learn about the format of the file you need to create.

 If you don't use Excel, that's fine - our Import Users tool works perfectly well with any comma, semicolon or tab-delimited spreadsheet (CSV).